Blog

 The TDS not only provides valuable information, but also meets legal disclosure requirements in California.
 Both buyers and sellers benefit from this tool as it protects both parties by ensuring accurate and relevant information is shared.

-In the context of real estate transactions in California, the Transfer Disclosure Statement (TDS) is an essential document for providing crucial information to buyers.
-However, there are certain circumstances in which TDS is not required.
-In this article, we explore the key exemptions from the law governing TDS and when it does not apply in the property transfer process.
+In the context of real estate transactions in California, the Transfer Disclosure Statement (TDS) is an essential document to provide crucial information to buyers.
+However, there are certain circumstances in which the TDS is not required.
+In this article, we explore the key exemptions to the law governing the TDS and when it does not apply in the property transfer process.

 When is TDS Required?